How to turn anger into positive action

 Our anger is helpful because we can feel it.
 But what we do with the feeling matters.

-symptomatic action which come out of unconsciousness complexes within psyche
+action which come out of unconsciousness complexes

-repressed or displaced anger which can turn into somaticized pain
+repressed anger turning into somaticized pain

-Anger that leads to effective action IS:
+Anger that leads to positive action IS:

 anger that is noticed and felt in the body and named in the conscious mind